Help Us Fight Prostate Cancer

 In September 2024, we were delighted to hand over the keys of a specially adapted vehicle to the Royal Surrey NHS Foundation Trust in Surrey.
 The Mobile PSA Blood Testing Clinic, or ‘Man Van’ was bought as the culmination of a local fundraising effort at a cost in the region of £125,000.

-In early 2025, we plan for the vehicle will be present at a number of high profile events, raising awareness of the need for men over the age of 50 to take a simple PSA Blood Test, the quickest method to help detect the possibility of prostate cancer.
+During 2025, we plan to take the van in and around our Surrey, and West Sussex catchment area, as covered by Royal Surrey NHS Foundation Trust in Guildford.
+The vehicle will be present at a number of high profile events, raising awareness of the need for men over the age of 50 to take a simple PSA Finger Prick Blood Test, the quickest method to help detect the possibility of prostate cancer.
+We will offering the PSA Test at some of these events, alongside selling home-testing kits.

 Caught early, prostate cancer is usually curable.